IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

     Successfully stored your service instance ID.

-10. Verify CRN is set in COS CLI configuration.
+10. Verify CRN and region are set in COS CLI configuration.

 ```
 ibmcloud cos config list